grahamgilbert/crypt/README.md

 * Escrow is delayed until there is an active user, so FileVault can be enforced when the Mac is offline.
 * Administrators can specify a series of username that should not have to enable FileVault (IT admin, for example).

+#### New in v2.3.0
+* Added support for the use of Institutional Keys along with the default Personal Recovery Key.
+Just add your master keychain file at '/Library/Keychains/FileVaultMaster.keychain' and Crypt2 will handle the rest during initial Enablement.
+* If the RotateUsedKey preference is True and RemovePlist is False and OutputPath plist is missing, a new Recovery key will be generated at login.
+* OutputPath Preference.
+More info below.

 ## Configuration

 Preferences can be set either in `/Library/Preferences/com.grahamgilbert.crypt.plist` or via MCX / Profiles.